FreDeko06/ioBroker.bacnet/README.md

 The display name of the BAC-Device (used for the state names)

 #### Fetch
 Use this button to check if the device is reachable and fetch the display name directly from the device.
+The instance has to be started.

 ### Setup Objects
 To add objects, either click the Device-Tab or click the show-button in the all devices list.